Emperor Kinmei: Events of Kinmei's life

 Although the imperial court was not moved to the Asuka region of Japan until 592, Emperor Kinmei's rule is considered by some to be the beginning of the Asuka period of Yamato Japan, particularly by those who associate the Asuka period primarily with the introduction of Buddhism to Japan from Baekje.

-According to the Nihon Shoki, Emperor Kinmei received a bronze statue of Gautama Buddha as a gift from the king of Baekje King Song Myong (聖明王, Seimei Ō) along with a significant envoy of artisans, monks, and other artifacts in 552.
-(However, according to the Jōgū Shōtoku Hōō Teisetsu, Buddhism was introduced in 538.)
-This episode is widely regarded as the official introduction of Buddhism to the country.
+According to the Nihon Shoki, Emperor Kinmei received a bronze statue of Gautama Buddha as a gift from King Song Myong (聖明王, Seimei Ō) of Baekje, alongside a significant envoy of artisans, monks, and other artifacts in 552.
+Though some regard this event as the official introduction of Buddhism to Japan, texts such as the Jōgū Shōtoku Hōō Teisetsu indicate Buddhism may have been introduced as early as 538.

-With the introduction of a new religion to the court, a deep rift developed between the Mononobe clan, whose members supported the worship of Japan's traditional deities, and the Soga clan, whose members supported the adoption of Buddhism.
+The advent of Buddhism across the Japanese Archipelago contributed to a deep rift between the Mononobe clan, whose members supported the worship of Japan's traditional deities, and the Soga clan, whose members supported the adoption of Buddhism.